camh/CHGridView/README.markdown

 CHGridView, like most scalable computer interfaces, makes trade-offs.
 It's currently optimized to for low memory usage, but requires more processor cyles.
 Performance is roughly the same if you use 3000 tiles or 200 tiles.
 Optimally CHGridView should be smart enough to switch this trade-off at some point (if < 400 tiles, for instance).

 - CHTileView shadows are not transparent, they are rendered onto the same background color as CHGridView.
 It's possible to change it if you long for the scrolling performance of Android or Palm webOS.
-- CHImageTileView supports scaling images up/down to fit its frame (and preserves aspect ratio) but it's not fast enough to use.
-The property is called `scalesImageToFit` and you should never use it.
 - Section headers are only transparent when they need to be, otherwise they are opaque.
 If you subclass CHSectionHeaderView, you'll need to check `[self isOpaque]` to compensate for transparency if needed.

 ###Roadmap (roughly in order):